UGLW: Unofficial Guide to Legoland Windsor

 Parking is free for Premium Merlin Annual Pass holders but not for Standard Merlin Annual Pass or Legoland Annual Pass holders.

-Preferred Parking
+Priority Parking

-A visitor, Sam, has pointed out one advantage of Preferred Parking - you are closer to the exit when it comes time to leave.
+A visitor, Sam, has pointed out one advantage of Priority Parking - you are closer to the exit when it comes time to leave.
 So if you leave at peak time this will shorten the time taken to exit the site.
 We still don't think it's worth the money but thanks for pointing this out Sam!

 There are no steps to negotiate in the car park.